visgl/deck.gl/docs/api-reference/deck.md

 #### metrics

 A map of various performance statistics for the last 60 frames of rendering.
+Statistics generally fall into two categories, count and time, and the relevancy of data provided for statistic will depend on it's category (e.g. "time"-based values are only relevant for statistics that include timing).
+Data provided for each statistic are:
+- `time`: total time spent on an operation (relevant for time statistics)
+- `count`: number or amount of some metric (relevant for count statistics)
+- `average`: average time spent per operation (relevant for time statistics)
+- `hz`: number of operations per second (relevant for time statistics)

+Some metrics gathered in deck.gl include:
+- 'Update Attributes': time spent updating attributes
+- 'Redraw Layers': number of layers drawn
+- 'setProps Time': time spent setting properties
+- 'Redraw Count': number of times the scene was rendered
+- 'pickObject Time': time spent picking an object
+- 'pickMultipleObjects Time': time spent picking multiple objects
+- 'frameRate': number of frames rendered per second

 ## Remarks